Vaughan Azzurri

-Vaughan Azzurri is a Canadian semi-professional soccer team based in Vaughan, Ontario, that currently competes in the League1 Ontario men's and women's divisions.
+Vaughan Azzurri is a Canadian semi-professional soccer team based in Vaughan, Ontario, that currently competes in the Ontario Premier League men's and women's divisions.
 The semi-professional team was founded in 2014 by the Vaughan Soccer Club, which is a youth soccer club as part of their High Performance Program.

 History

 Vaughan Soccer Club was founded in 1982 as a youth soccer club under the name Concord Jets.
 In 1986, they renamed to Vaughan SC.
 Since 1986, the club continued to grow and by 2012, became the second-largest soccer club in York Region.

 Men's semi-pro team

 They added their semi-professional club, under the name Vaughan Azzurri, to play in League1 Ontario in the inaugural season in 2014, originally playing out of McNaughton Park.
 They won the inaugural League1 Ontario League Cup defeating Sigma FC 2–1 in the final at BMO Field.
 They won their first league title in 2016, defeating FC London in the playoff final.
 This qualified them for the Inter-Provincial championship to face the champions of the Première Ligue de soccer du Québec champion CS Mont-Royal Outremont for the Canadian Division III title, where they lost over the two-legged fixture.
 Since then, the Azzurri have won a league-tying two League1 Ontario Championships and a league-leading three L1 Cups.

 During the 2018 season, they played a friendly against Italian professional Serie A club Frosinone Calcio, losing by a score of 2–1, although Vaughan managed to take an early 1–0 lead in the match.